praneshkumar-12/Login-System/readme.md

 The forgot password module uses the OTP authentication method to authenticate the user, which sends an otp to the registered mail address.
 So make sure that you register with a valid mail address.
 Set your email address and your email password (if 2FA is not enabled) or App Password (if 2FA is enabled) as a system variable with the names EMAIL_USER and EMAIL_PASS.
-You can either set it by yourself or the code will set it if you haven't
+You can either set it by yourself or the code will set it if you haven't.